This page is viewed best in Internet Explorer; formatting may not appear correctly in other browsers.

 10. What if some of us gets drunk and is disruptive during the trip to Córdoba?
 What if the hotel manager has to wake up the professors to report disruptive behavior disturbing other guests?

 c.
-Talk at least 4 times to the people people you identified as roommates during the last meeting, so that you can be beginning to get to know each other now, before you go.
+Talk at least 4 times to the people you identified as roommates during the last meeting, so that you can be beginning to get to know each other now, before you go.
+This is very important.

 d.
 Make sure that you do not have any “hold flags” so that you can be registered for the courses. ¡¡Muy importante!!
 Please do not be the one who causes us to have to register you more than once because of hold flags.

-and complete your emergency contact info (parents' phones, emails, cellphones) before April 2.
+and complete your emergency contact info (parents' phones, emails, cellphones) before April 7.
 It only takes 5 minutes to finish.
 Type contact info carefully--if you give incorrect numbers or emails, your contacts will not receive any notifications.
 Double-check what you type!
 When it asks for the last name of your faculty leader, write GOETZHOLLIDAY (all one word) --It only has room for one.
-This info is required by Longwood and by Dr. Marks, and must be completed super-accurately and on time!
+This info is required by Longwood, and must be completed super-accurately and on time!

 f.
 Bring to the meeting: your Travel Insurance info if you have not yet brought it.